Thank You, Marianne Williamson

 I knew she would be in the debate, but still it’s somehow a merging of different realities.
 Maybe it shouldn’t be, but no doubt it takes a lot of courage to step into that arena.

 I had a friend who was involved in John Edward’s campaign several years ago and I spent a week or so following that candidate around in Nevada.
 A debate setting is much different, but I’ll never forget what a shouting match the press conferences were.
 Everyone spoke at once and the reporter who spoke the loudest and longest was the one who the rest of the pack eventually deferred to.
-It’s next to impossible to explain or get ideas heard.
+It’s next to impossible to explain or get ideas heard without interruption.

 Did you notice that the first winners of the debates were the ones that came in with the best “gotcha?”
 It’s like that, but much, much worse.
-The were different kinds of gotcha’s in the debates.
+There were different kinds of gotcha’s in the debates.
 Talking over people is the part I’m uncomfortable with.
 Do we need force to be right?
-Isn’t it interesting, though, how the media judges those who do as winners?
+Isn’t it interesting, though, how the media judges those who do as the winners?

 Putting herself in that environment, by itself, tells me about her commitment to what she says.
 None of the candidates have an easy path in that sense, but this isn’t her day job like most of them.